 However, her dream soon became true, but only part of it.

-Zhu Maichen was promoted to a high officialdom and toured his birth town on horse.
+Zhu Maichen was promoted to high officialdom and toured his birth town on a horse.
 This time it was his former wife’s turn to beg him for a reunion.

 Since then Chinese idiom 覆水难收 (meaning you can’t collect water that has been poured on the ground) is widely used to describe an unrepairable relationship or situation.